Search

 1. Babysit a friend or neighbor’s kids for free

-2. Do odd jobs or run errands for an elderly person
+2. Do odd jobs or run errands for senior citizen

 3. Place a baggie full of quarters on a washer or dryer at your local laundromat